apify/apify-client-python/docs/docs.md

 #### [](#taskclient-webhooks) `TaskClient.webhooks()`

-Retrieve WebhookCollectionClient for webhooks associated with this task.
+Retrieve a client for webhooks associated with this task.

 * **Return type**